 Accurate diagnosis [2][5][7] of glaucoma involves a combination of tests and examinations performed by an eye care professional.
 The key diagnostic methods include:

 In addition to these tests, a comprehensive eye exam may include several other procedures.
 A dilated eye exam evaluates the appearance of the optic nerve.
-Gonioscopy assesses the drainage eye angle, while pachymetry measures the cornea thickness.
+Gonioscopy assesses the drainage angle of the eye, while pachymetry measures the cornea thickness.
 Early diagnosis and regular monitoring are essential for the effective management of glaucoma and the preservation of vision.

 Early detection and treatment of glaucoma is crucial to prevent vision loss.
 It is recommended to have regular eye check-ups, especially if you are at a higher risk of developing glaucoma.
 This includes: